-For his part, James is so enamored with the ELF that he has designed an ELF carrier for JPods, so that the rail network can transport your personal ELF in addition to your person.
+In fact, James is so enamored with the ELF that he has designed an ELF carrier for JPods, so that the rail network can transport your personal ELF in addition to your person.

 But why stop at transporting people?
 With a bit of his Army logistics sensibilities baked into his thinking, James says that JPods could just as easily handle transporting a city's freight and waste.

 The vision is compelling and should be appealing to environmentalists and forward-thinking urban planners alike.
 But the biggest obstacles James may face are not technological or even financial, but rather legal.
 Securing rights-of-way for a parallel transportation system that will effectively compete with the government's roads is a recipe for regulatory and bureaucratic hell.

 James doesn't see any alternative but to go through those obstacles head-on.
 In conversation he can quote to me from memory the Federalist Papers as justification for why the government should allow him to build out the JPods network.
 He describes our dependence on oil as "close to insane," but is optimistic that he will be able to completely refashion commuter transit into something appropriate for the 21st century.

 Only time will tell whether James can accomplish his lofty goal for solar-powered public transportation or whether, like Icarus, his ambition will leave him scorched by the sun.